charlenherv/bug/README.md

 Node<br>
 CockroachDB (For storing game scores and further theme (**BUG**) compliance) and it currently has a. . . bug which will be fixed soon. . imagine that :/

-Another bug is that this currently only works in **Google Chrome** for now.
+Another bug is that this does NOT work in Safari browser for now.

 Navigate to server folder and run **npm start**